JOP - Java Optimized Processor

 .mif

 Memory Initialization File.
-Describe the initial content of on-chip block memories for Altera devices.
+Defines the initial content of on-chip block memories for Altera devices.

 .dat